Epsian/metacomb/README.md

 metacomb::metacomb("UNIQUE_NAME")
 ```

+Run this from within the script editor inside the file you want to register.
 The `UNIQUE_NAME` can be anything, but it should be something that you can recognize as this file.
 If your script has unique in/out function, you can specify them with the `custom_in` and `custom_out` arguments.
 There will be some console output when you run these you can ignore if not errors.

 ### Graph